rexhip/rexhip/README.md

  - Reduce idle time, by skipping queries that has led to recurring timeouts.
 (Retries will be done occasionally)
  - Logging features for development and debugging.
  - The library extend on MB_MASTER and MB_CLIENT, the modbus blocks that comes along with TIA-portal.
- - The software uses little memory and cpu-time, important for S7-1200.
+ - The software use little memory and cpu-time, important for S7-1200.
  - Free under the MIT-license.

 ```pascal